 Concrete dyes and stains have become the latest trend in the concrete decorative community.
 Thanks to their ease of use and an extensive palette of vibrant colors, they are replacing acid stains.

 Acid-based chemical stains have been used by decorative concrete contractors for many years.
 They work by reacting with alkalis in the concrete surface.
 This creates a translucent, variegated look.
 Acid stains do a wonderful job in beautifying indoor and outdoor concrete like driveways, concrete floors, pool decks, and counter tops.
 They are resistant to UV rays and wear.
-However, their drawbacks are:
+However, they have a few drawbacks:

-Concrete stains and dyes do not react with the concrete but contain pigments that penetrate into the surface.
+Concrete stains and dyes do not react with the concrete but use color pigments that penetrate into the surface.
 Their common features:

 Dyes are used to color most everyday products, including textiles, plastics, wood, paper, and food, as well as concrete.
 Natural dyes originate from plant sources like berries, roots, wood, and fungi.
 The invention of synthetic dyes has vastly increased the range of colors.
-Concrete dyes have become available in stores in the form of liquid concentrates or powders.
+Concrete dyes are readily available in stores in the form of liquid concentrates or powders.

 Dyes contain very fine color pigments, much smaller than stains.
 They are solutions, similar to ink, and can easily penetrate into tight concrete.
 Most are water-based but there also are solvent-based dyes, usually with acetone or alcohol.